 Nutrition facts are based on using regular sugar and unsweetened almond milk.
 WW SmartPoints: 2

 Adapted from this recipe

 Did you notice the stats on these babies?
-Only 62 calories apiece, LOWer in carbs, LOW sugar, LOW fat, and only two Weight Watchers points!
+56 calories, LOW in carbs, LOW sugar, and LOW fat!

 These are perfect for making the day of (or even a couple of days before) Thanksgiving, because the taste just gets better and better!…and the divot in the center is just asking to be violated by whipped cream! 😀